Jazz Juno recap: 2022

 - Group album: Worldview - Avataar

-Looking backwards through those three, the group album category was the weakest in the jazz field this year.
-Being from Toronto and putting out a solid collective-minded project was, indeed, enough for Worldview to win.
+Looking backwards through those three, being from Toronto and putting out a solid collective-minded project was, indeed, enough for Worldview to win.

 I think I got the logic right behind Change of Plans winning, too.
 The Jon Gordon album – on which Will Bonness (and his band!) also played – was best-in-class but didn't have the glow of hundreds of thousands of streams.
 Instead, it was tucked away on ArtistShare for the true fans, oblivious to the red carpet.

 There's a way to look at Now Pronouncing and wonder how; after all, the project was only ten seconds above the minimum Juno-eligible runtime.